tapfortap/Documentation/ios/integration.md

 ![Example Achievement Unit](/images/doc/user-flow-rescue.jpg)

 [View more info on the rescue moment, and best practices on placement](/doc/make-money/rescue-moment)

+**Important**: By default, you will only see a sample rescue interstitial.
+MediaBrix must be integrated to properly use rescue interstitials.
+View Step 5 below for instructions.

 Achievement and Rescue interstitials work similarly to Break interstitials.
 For Achievement, you should use it at points in your application where you'd like to reward the user, and for Rescue, points where you'd allow them to continue playing by watching an advertisement.